 (They will usually be sent home in a box that we provide, but you can also bring your own carrier cage if you have one.)

 1) Let the bird grow accustomed to its environment.
-Leave it alone and do not stress it by playing with it, trying to teach it tricks, or forcefully feeding the bird.
+Leave it alone and do not stress it by playing with it, trying to teach it tricks, or forcefully feeding the bird for at least the first three days.

-2) After a few hours, you can let it explore your house and get to know your family members.
-Do not let your other pets startle it, or your children to grab the baby harshly.
-You don’t want to make it scared of you.
+2) When playing with the bird, ensure the windows are closed.
+You can let it explore your house and get to know your family members.
+Do not let your other pets startle it or your children to grab the baby bird.

-3) Remember: When handling the baby lovie, be gentle, cup it instead of making it feel restrained in a tight grip.
+3) Remember: When handling the baby lovebird, be gentle, cup it instead of making it feel restrained in a tight grip.

 4) Have fun 🙂

 For a young, newly-weaned baby lovebird, put the water tray at the bottom of the cage.
-When it is a few months old, you can slowly adjust its drinking habits to a bird water bottle (that can be purchased in any pet store).
-This will save you a lot of trouble cleaning out the water dishes.
-Sometimes, when babies leave our home they will already be used to the water bottles.
-In this case you can directly put the bottle in the cage without waiting.
+As it grows, you can slowly adjust its drinking habits to a bird water bottle (that can be purchased in any pet store).
+This will save you a lot of trouble cleaning out the water dishes every day.

 DO NOT change its diet suddenly.
 A rapid shift in diet can be very dangerous, even lethal.
-If you want to let it adjust to a new type of food, do it gradually over 2-3 weeks by mixing the new food with the old, and slowly increasing the proportions of new to old.
+If you want to let it adjust to a new type of food, do it gradually over 2-3 weeks by mixing the new food with the old and slowly increasing the proportions of new to old food.

 Change water every day (or two days depending on the cleanliness of the tray).
 Alternatively, you can teach a baby lovebird to use a water bottle.
-Switch the food whenever you see necessary.
+Replenish the food whenever you see necessary.

 Habits and Living with Other Birds:

 Do not put baby lovebird in the same cage as your other pets (ex. other birds) when you first take it home.
-Separate them at the beginning until they grow accustomed to each other.
-After a few weeks, you can put them together in a monitored condition.
-(Do not do so unless you are sure that one bird will not attack the other).
-There may be exceptions to this rule, such as both being very tame birds that will not likely fight with each other.
+Separate them at the beginning (putting two cages side by side) until they grow accustomed to each other.
+After a few weeks, you can try to put them together but monitor their interaction to watch for any signs of aggression.
+Sometimes, birds can be territorial when introducing another bird into their cage.
+This is less of a problem for baby birds that are raised together.

 Ensure that the bird is a room with stable temperature at around 25~27 degrees Celsius.